 In October 2015, the US Forest Service raised concerns about the Atlantic Coast Pipeline’s impact on the endangered Cow Knob Salamander.
 A few weeks later, the Federal Energy Regulatory Commission expressed concerns about the environmental impact of the route as proposed, and required the Pipeline project to submit an alternate, more southern route.
 Dominion & Atlantic Coast Pipeline responded in February 2016 by rerouting the pipeline, adding an additional 30 miles of route and bringing dozens of new homeowners in Bath and Nelson Counties into the fight.
 Two months later, the company submitted a 7,000+ page filing in response to environmental concerns raised about the project, claiming to have “resolved the important environmental issues that have been raised.”

-FERC was expected to release its draft Environmental Impact Statement for the pipeline in December of 2016, and Dominion has admitted its “in service” date has been delayed to 2019.
+FERC released its final Environmental Impact Statement for the pipeline in July of 2017, which was ridden with errors.
+The pipeline’s “in service” date has been delayed to 2021.

 The Mountain Valley Pipeline